WEST AND CENTRAL AFRICA

 Lake Chad is an essential resource for the more than 30 million people living in the surrounding countries of Chad, Cameroon, Niger, and Nigeria.
 Unfortunately, the basin is also home to some of the world’s highest levels of extreme poverty and ongoing conflict.
 The Sahel Groundwater Initiative was launched to address these issues, providing solutions to remove constraints and limitations on the use of groundwater for small-scale irrigation, reviewing the status of groundwater assessment and exploration capacity in the Western Sahel, and facilitating regional cooperation around the development of groundwater expertise in the Sahel.
 Through their analysis and typology of groundwater-dependent ecosystems, CIWA has identified data gaps and existing barriers to gender equality, including in access to groundwater for irrigation, groundwater management activities, and careers in the hydrogeology field.

-A new CIWA Learning notes series is now available on the Resources section.
+A CIWA Learning notes series is available under the Resources section.

 DISCOVER OUR PUBLICATIONS